Himnish13/Finance_Tracker/README.md

-It helps to traj your finances with ease
+It helps to track your finances with ease
 # Finance_Tracker